 Since 80% of its 1,200 islands are no more than 1m above sea level, within 100 years the Maldives could become completely uninhabitable.

-Visiting the place is probably the last thing you should worry about, but I have to say that I would like to see it before it’s all under water.
+Impressions Of Sri Lanka is probably the last thing you should worry about, but I have to say that I would like to see it before it’s all under water.

 China Is On My Travel Wish List – China is a huge country with never-ending possibilities, sights and attractions – what fascinates me about this place is the diversity and mixture of old and new, past and future.

 And how they all seem to blend in with each other and be a part of everyday life of the people.

 There are so many things to see, but the only problem with traveling around China is the distance between all the must-see places.

 The best way to see a lot in a short time is probably to take a few China tours, so you can spend more time at the attractions than getting to them especially in Shanghai China